$3000 off saturdays | august 2023

 Wedding Day Timeline Example #1

-In this example, we have a 6-hour wedding that takes place in the winter or early spring (think January-March or late October-December).
+In this example, we have a six-hour wedding that takes place in the winter or early spring (think January-March or late October-December).
 The ceremony starts at 4pm because the sun sets early in the evening.
 You can see the timeline includes everything from when the bride and wedding party first arrive at our San Antonio venue in the morning through the sparkler send off at the end of the reception.

 • 10:00am—Bride and bridesmaids arrive at KP for hair and makeup